vgmtrans/vgmtrans/README.md

 #### *Manual Collection Creation (advanced)*
 Sometimes VGMTrans cannot properly associate detected files into Collections.
 In this event, the "Create collection manually" button at the bottom of the Collection panel can be used.
-This buttons open a dialog that allows detected files to be selected to form a new Collection.
+The button opens a dialog to select a set of detected files for which to create a new Collection.

 #### *Hex View*